-To date, e-commerce has not made much progress in Vietnam.
+To date, electronic commerce has not made much progress in Vietnam.
 Obstacles to its development include: the low number of Internet subscribers in-country, obtrusive firewalls, limited bandwidth and other problems with the Internet infrastructure, limitations of the financial system (including the low number of credit cards in use), and regulatory barriers.
-However, recent developments to facilitate the growth of e-commerce in Vietnam include legal acceptance of e-signatures and implementation of the electronic inter-bank transaction system.
+However, recent developments to facilitate the growth of electronic commerce in Vietnam include legal acceptance of e-signatures and implementation of the electronic inter-bank transaction system.
 The number of online transactions has been increasing.
+The Ministry of Trade has the lead in drafting a new ordinance on electronic commerce, which is expected to come into effect in September 2004.

-The Government of Vietnam continues to attempt to keep close control on all websites established in Vietnam.
-In October 2002, the Government of Vietnam passed a new regulation on the establishment and modification of websites.
+The government of Vietnam continues to attempt to keep close control on all websites established in Vietnam.
+In October 2002, the government of Vietnam passed a new regulation on the establishment and modification of websites.
 The regulation requires domestic and foreign agencies, organizations, and enterprises to obtain a license from the Ministry of Culture and Information before establishing new websites.
 The Ministry then has 30 days to make a decision on granting the license.
 The regulation also requires diplomatic and other foreign entities to obtain written approval from the Ministry of Foreign Affairs (MFA) before requesting a license from MOCI.
 Vietnam may also require organizations to request permission from MOCI before making changes to the content of their existing websites based on licensing requirements in the regulation.